FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-03-05-datapacks.md

 1. Join your Minecraft server.

-2. Open the chat window and type the following command
+2. Open the chat window and type the following command:
 > /datapack enable `filenamehere`

 {: .error}